NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 To request use of a GPU, use the flag `--gpus=<quantity>` with sbatch, srun, or salloc, or add it as an `#SBATCH` directive in your sbatch submit script, where `<quantity>` is a number from 1 to 4.
 All of the GPU memory for each GPU allocated will be available to the job (80 GB per GPU).

-If your job will require more than the default 1 CPU core and 2300MB of CPU RAM per core allocated, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.
+If your job will require more than the default 1 CPU core and 2G of CPU RAM per core allocated, you must request the quantity of cores and/or RAM that you will need, by using additional flags such as `--ntasks=` or `--mem=`.

 The GPU nodes also have 3.25 TB of local disk space.
 Note that other jobs running on the same GPU node could also be using this space.
-Slurm is unable to divide this space to separate jobs on the same node like it does for memory or cpus for example.
-If you need to ensure that your job has all of the disk space, you'll need to request the whole GPU node for the job.
+Slurm is unable to divide this space to separate jobs on the same node like it does for memory or CPUs.
+If you need to ensure that your job has exclusive access to all of the disk space, you'll need to request the whole GPU node for the job.

 To request the entire GPU node, use the flag `--exclusive`.
-Requesting the entirity of one or more of the resources types (e.g. CPU, RAM, GPU) will also allocate the job the entire node.
+Requesting the entireity of one or more of the resources types (e.g. CPU, RAM, GPU) will similarily allocate the job the entire node.

 ## Allocation Unit (AU) Charges